-Was the recklessness showed by Custer at the Little Bighorn fueled by a humiliating rebuke from President Grant?
+Was the recklessness shown by Custer at the Little Bighorn fueled by a humiliating rebuke from President Grant?

 Artilleryman Jack Roberts was ambushed and found himself a prisoner of the Germans.
 But his war was not over.

-The artillery personnel in World War II were some of the most skilled soldiers in the US Army and their Battalions were built to fight.
+The artillery personnel in World War II were some of the most skilled soldiers in the US Army, and their battalions were built to fight.

 When you want to learn about World War II, hear it from people who were there.

 The most efficient branch of the U.S. Army in World War II was the artillery.
-20 years of innovations between the wars helped make it the best in the world.
+Over 20 years of innovations between the wars helped make it the best in the world.

-Lost in the woods of the Ardennes, a lone American artillery lieutenant sets out to fight his own war against the Germans.
+Lost in the woods of the Ardennes, a lone American artilleryman sets out to fight his own war against the Germans.

 The Battle of the Bulge was the largest land battle fought by the U.S. in World War II.
-It was also was the baptism of fire for an entire American Infantry Division.
+It was also a baptism of fire for an entire American Infantry Division.